 The Authority is engaged in a variety of projects that are part of its five-year capital improvement program (the Program).
 The total cost of this Program is anticipated to be approximately \$935.4 million with a 75% spend rate assumption of \$701.6 million for the Water Fund and \$739.4 million with a 75% spend rate assumption of \$554.6 million for the Sewage Disposal Fund through fiscal year 2025.
 The Program is being financed primarily from revenue bond proceeds in addition to the Improvement and Extension Funds.
 As of June 30, 2020, the Water Fund has unspent bond proceeds of \$20.2 million and Improvement and Extension funds of \$285.3 million available for use in addition to state revolving fund loan resources of \$39,083,195 in funding these commitments.
-Similarly, the Sewage Disposal Fund has unspent bond proceeds of \$128.3 million available for use in addition to state revolving fund loan resources of addition to state revolving loan resources of \$42,210,602 in funding these commitments.
+Similarly, the Sewage Disposal Fund has unspent bond proceeds of \$23.5 million and Improvement and Extension funds of \$128.3 million available for use in addition to state revolving loan resources of \$42,210,602 in funding these commitments.

-The total amount of construction contract commitments outstanding at June 30, 2020 was approximately \$268 million for the Water Fund and \$80 million for the Sewage Disposal Fund.
+The total amount of construction contract commitments outstanding at June 30, 2020 was approximately \$137 million for the Water Fund and \$76 million for the Sewage Disposal Fund.